OTRF/Blog-Website/docs/_posts/2021-06-21-ossem_security_telemetry_correlation.md

 ![](assets/images/blog/ossem_correlating_events/2021-06-21_04_logontype_targetlogonid.png)

-* **Visualizing  relationships among security events and data fields in a network graph**
+**d) Visualizing  relationships among security events and data fields in a network graph**

 Even though the image above shows us all the Security Auditing events that contain the `LogonType` and `TargetLogonId` fields, sometimes it is easier to visualize this information as a network graph.
 By running the following code, you should be able to create a network graph to visualize the interaction among security events and data fields.